stacks-network/stacks/tutorials/browser-introduction.md

     $ sudo ./Blockstack-for-Linux-v0.309.0.0.sh pull
     ```

-    Depending on your network speed this can take some time.
+    Depending on your network speed, this can take some time.

 7. Use the `docker image ls` command to confirm you have the image.